rkhilwani/predictionio-buildpack/README.md

 ## Releases

-**July 31st, 2017**: merged a [potentially breaking change](https://github.com/heroku/predictionio-buildpack/pull/44) to make the buildpack composable with Python, Node, and other Heroku buildpacks.
-We don't anticipate issues for most buildpack users, but if this does effect you, please checkout the details in the [original pull request](https://github.com/heroku/predictionio-buildpack/pull/44).
+**July 31st, 2017**: merged a [breaking change](https://github.com/heroku/predictionio-buildpack/pull/44) to make the buildpack composable with Python, Node, and other Heroku buildpacks. **Going forward, this buildpack no longer supports PredictionIO 0.10.** If this does effect you, please checkout the details in the [original pull request](https://github.com/heroku/predictionio-buildpack/pull/44).

 See [all releases](https://github.com/heroku/predictionio-buildpack/releases) with their changes.